 Usually FSM will inform the parents as soon as a self-harm concern comes to light.
-If the pupil seeks independent help from the Surgery/Counsellor then the pupil would be encouraged to allow the Head Matron to liaise with the pupil's parents and appropriate school staff.
-However, parents, house parent, the Head of Boarding and the Deputy Head would normally be informed if it was felt that the pupil was a danger to themselves; if their behaviour was seriously affecting others or the pupil was uncooperative with the Matrons' department regarding treatment.
+If the pupil seeks independent help from the Surgery/Counsellor then the pupil would be encouraged to allow the School Nurse to liaise with the pupil's parents and appropriate school staff.
+However, parents, house parent, the Head of Boarding and the DSL would normally be informed if it was felt that the pupil was a danger to themselves; if their behaviour was seriously affecting others or the pupil was uncooperative with the Matrons' department regarding treatment.

-Where a student does not want parents informed, the decision about involving parents/guardians will be taken in consultation with the Deputy Head, the Head Matron and in the case of a boarder, the School Doctor and Head of Boarding encouraged to work in partnership with the school to support the student.
-If any member of staff has any concerns about confidentiality issues they should take advice from the Deputy Head (Pastoral).
+Where a student does not want parents informed, the decision about involving parents/guardians will be taken in consultation with the School Nurse and Matrons and in the case of a boarder, the School Doctor and Head of Boarding encouraged to work in partnership with the school to support the student.
+If any member of staff has any concerns about confidentiality issues they should take advice from the DSL.
 Staff must not promise confidentiality, but reassure the student that only those people who need to know will be informed for their safety (see Safeguarding Policy).